Sheikh Maqsood: Kurdish control

-Fall of the Assad regime
+Conflict with transitional government

 Following the fall of the Assad regime in 2024 and the subsequent capture of Aleppo by Hay'at Tahrir al-Sham (HTS), the Sheikh Maqsood and Ashrafieh neighborhoods retained their autonomy as the SDF denied other militants access to the areas.
 Kurdish control over the districts was later solidified through multiple agreements between the SDF and the Syrian transitional government (STG) in December 2024 and April 2025.
 The agreements stipulated that only the SDF-affiliated internal security forces (Asayish) may remain in both neighborhoods.
 On 4 April the first SDF convoys started leaving the neighbourhood towards Tabqa in DAANES-administered territory (Rojava) and transferred control to the Asayish.

-Blockade during the SDF–STG conflict
+Blockade during conflict

 In September 2025, it was reported that the SDF had 1,000 Asayish security forces stationed in the Sheikh Maqsood and Ashrafieh neighborhoods.
 The Asayish came under attack by government forces on at least two occasions since the agreement in April.

 Beginning in July and continuing through September, the STG imposed restrictions on oil supplies entering the neighborhood, constructed earthen barriers and fortified positions, and deployed additional military reinforcements in its vicinity amid rising tensions with the SDF.
 In August, Nouri Sheikho, Deputy Head of the General Council of Sheikh Maqsoud and Ashrafiyeh, told Kurdistan24 that tensions had risen in recent days following the “Unity of Components” conference in Hasakah.